 \subsection{CFD Pipeline}

 ANSYS Fluent (ANSYS Academic Research [Fluent], release 2020R2) was the commercial software package used for the CFD study.
 A mesh constituting 2 million elements was generated usng the unrepaired geometry in \cite{swanson2020patient}.
-The number of elements used were greater than the minimum number of elements required for grid independence for the used geometry, thus the mesh was considered grid independent.
-The incompressible Navier-Stokes equations were solved using finite volume method.
-While the pressure was computed using PRESTO discretization scheme, the momentum was determined using a 2\textsuperscript{nd} order upwind scheme.
-Pressure and velocity were coupled using ANSYS Fluent PISO scheme.
-For temporal discretization, a bounded 2\textsuperscript{nd} order implicit scheme was used with a time step of 0.01ms.
-Flow was modeled as laminar and blood was assumed to be a Newtonian fluid with a density of 1060 kg/m\textsuperscript{3} and viscosity of 0.004 kg/(m s).
+The number of elements used were greater than the minimum number of elements required for grid independence.
+The incompressible Navier-Stokes equations were solved using the finite volume method.
+While the pressure was computed using the PRESTO discretization scheme, the momentum was determined using a 2\textsuperscript{nd} order upwind scheme.
+Pressure and velocity were coupled using the PISO scheme.
+For temporal discretization, a bounded 2\textsuperscript{nd} order implicit scheme was used with a time step of 0.05ms.
+Flow was modeled as laminar and blood was assumed to be Newtonian, with a density of 1060 kg/m\textsuperscript{3} and viscosity of 0.004 kg/(m s).
 The vessel wall was modelled as rigid and a no-slip boundary condition was applied.
 Convergence criteria of 10\textsuperscript{-3} was used (ANSYS Academic Research [Fluent], release 2020R2, 37.21.1, Judging Convergence, ANSYS, Inc.).

-The maximum coarctation velocity output by ANSYS Fluent was compared to the measured value from Doppler TTE, by calculating the percentage difference between the two values.
-This was then used to validate the framework.
-The reasoning is similar to that given in \cite{swanson2020patient}, as Doppler TTE is capable of reliably measuring the velocity of blood within the body and the measurement was taken by an experienced sonographer.
+The maximum coarctation velocity obtained from the numerical simulation was compared to the measured value from Doppler TTE.
+This was achieved, by calculating the percentage difference between the two values.
+As noted in \cite{swanson2020patient}, Doppler TTE is capable of reliably measuring the velocity of blood within the body and the measurement was taken by an experienced sonographer.
+This measurement was therefore used to validate the numerical solution.
 Although, pressure is the clinically relevant flow parameter, the simplified Bernoulli method used by the device has been shown to be inaccurate.
 Therefore, velocity was a more reliable flow parameter for validating the framework.